Governance

 The Group has a clear organisation structure and reporting framework.
 Whilst the management of operating units exercise autonomy in the day-to-day running of their activities, given the size of the Group, the Executive Directors remain close to the decisions made at each operating unit.

 The Group has a system of budgeting, forecasting and reporting which enables the Board to set objectives and monitor performance.
 A budget is prepared annually, which includes detailed projections for the next two years, for review by the Board.
-Forecasts are reviewed and re-forecast at least twice annually, rolling forecasts are updated monthly, with interim monthly Flash reporting.
+Forecasts are reviewed and re-forecast at least twice annually, with interim monthly Flash reporting.
 The Group’s performance against budget and forecast is continuously monitored by the Executive Directors, and by the Board at least quarterly.
 The Group operates an investment approval process.
 Board approval is required for all acquisitions and divestments.

 Principle 5